-19. Octocrylene.
-Like all Harmful Ingredients, and common to organic chemical UV 2 filters, octocrylene bioaccumulates and biomagnifies in aquatic species, including corals, which 3 increases its bioavailability and, in turn, exacerbates its toxicity.
-Indeed, octocrylene naturally degrades, through retro-aldol condensation, into benzophenone, which is also a well-known toxin 4 that, like octocrylene, has deleterious effects on animals and the environment.
-Studies show these 5 octocrylene and its degradants have a number of toxicities to aquatic life.
-Notably, they reduce the 6 7 photosynthetic efficiency of coral symbionts (alga and plants that provide corals with their energy 8 and nutrients), decrease plant respiration, causes the overproduction of reactive oxygen species 9 (which reduces resilience and causes secondary pathologies), damage the structure and function of plant cells, and inhibits plant growth.
-To be sure, numerous studies regarding the toxicity of UV 10 filters to corals show that exposure to octocrylene or benzophenones, within as little as 4 hours as 12 much as 7 days, harm and kill corals-including causing deformities, DNA damage/genotoxicity, 13 ossification of planulae (encased within its own skeleton), induce metabolomic stress markers (e.g., 14 inflammation), endocrine disruption, mitochondrial dysfunction, reduced growth, bleaching from 15 the expulsion of coral mucous (zooxanthellae and coral tissues), and death in corals.
-To be sure, in one study no corals survived and, in others, more than half the population of tested corals died within 16 hours or days of exposure.
-Numerous studies also show that octocrylene and its degradants are 18 highly toxic to a variety of aquatic organisms and representative and other species, including corals, 19 fish (e.g., zebrafish, fathead minnows, Japanese medaka fish), phytoplankton, planktonic 20 crustaceans, brine shrimp, rotifers, benthic species (such as the harlequin fly), mussels, sea urchins, anemones, flat worms, ciliate, marine and bioluminescent bacterium, plants, green algae, haptophyte 22 algae, diatoms, rats, and humans.
+1 degrades, through retro-aldol condensation, into benzophenone, which is also a well-known toxin 2 that, like octocrylene, has deleterious effects on animals and the environment.
+Studies show these 3 octocrylene and its degradants have a number of toxicities to aquatic life.
+Notably, they reduce the photosynthetic efficiency of coral symbionts (alga and plants that provide corals with their energy 4 5 and nutrients), decrease plant respiration, causes the overproduction of reactive oxygen species (which reduces resilience and causes secondary pathologies), damage the structure and function of 6 7 plant cells, and inhibits plant growth.
+To be sure, numerous studies regarding the toxicity of UV 8 filters to corals show that exposure to octocrylene or benzophenones, within as little as 4 hours as 9 much as 7 days, harm and kill corals-including causing deformities, DNA damage/genotoxicity, 10 ossification of planulae (encased within its own skeleton), induce metabolomic stress markers (e.g., 11 inflammation), endocrine disruption, mitochondrial dysfunction, reduced growth, bleaching from 12 the expulsion of coral mucous (zooxanthellae and coral tissues), and death in corals.
+To be sure, in 13 one study no corals survived and, in others, more than half the population of tested corals died within 14 hours or days of exposure.
+Numerous studies also show that octocrylene and its degradants are 15 highly toxic to a variety of aquatic organisms and representative and other species, including corals, fish (e.g., zebrafish, fathead minnows, Japanese medaka fish), phytoplankton, planktonic 16 17 crustaceans, brine shrimp, rotifers, benthic species (such as the harlequin fly), mussels, sea urchins, 18 anemones, flat worms, ciliate, marine and bioluminescent bacterium, plants, green algae, haptophyte 19 algae, diatoms, rats, and humans.
 Such toxicities are wide ranging:

-- Genotoxicity (e.g., DNA damage; decreased/suppressed transcriptional activity in genes regulating stress response/immunity such as detoxification mechanisms and processes for oxidative stress, cell signaling, DNA repair, and hormone regulation in model benthic species/bottom dwellers); - Carcinogenicity;
+• Genotoxicity (e.g., DNA damage; decreased/suppressed transcriptional activity in genes regulating stress response/immunity such as detoxification mechanisms and processes for oxidative stress, cell signaling, DNA repair, and hormone regulation in model benthic species/bottom dwellers);

+• Carcinogenicity;

-- Endocrine disruption (which typically includes estrogenic, and androgenic, progestogenic receptors that affect reproduction, development, and metabolic processes in nearly all species tested, including interference of hypotalmic-pituitary-thyroid axis); - (e.g., mal-development/formation abnormalities Developmental of organs, hematopoiesis, blood vessels/circulation, increased morphological defects, increased cumulative detah rates of embryos, and inconsistent body lengths in larvae in fish; impaired larval growth, delayed emergence, reduction in weight and increased consumption in chrionomus riparius (model benthic species/bottom dwellers); pedal disks weakly or not attached to container walls, tentacles or body columns not extended, no response to touch, discoloration in anemones; impaired muscular and neuronal development; body length and weight abnormalities in fish; liver/kidney weights in rats);
+- Endocrine disruption (which typically includes estrogenic, and androgenic, progestogenic receptors that affect reproduction, development, and metabolic processes in nearly all species tested, including interference of hypotalmic-pituitary-thyroid axis); - Developmental abnormalities (e.g., mal-development/formation of organs, hematopoiesis, blood vessels/circulation, increased morphological defects, increased cumulative detah rates of embryos, and inconsistent body lengths in larvae in fish; impaired larval growth, delayed emergence, reduction in weight and increased consumption in chrionomus riparius (model benthic species/bottom dwellers); pedal disks weakly or not attached to container walls, tentacles or body columns not extended, no response to touch, discoloration in anemones; impaired muscular and neuronal development; body length and weight abnormalities in fish; liver/kidney weights in rats); - 28 - N.D.
+Cal.
+Case No. Case No.: 3:21-cv-07669-RS -32-